ItsGosho/DHT22/README.md

 - Option to measure directly with delay without and with one directly specified in the measure
 - Option to retrieve the easily information about the errors
+- Directly getting the temperature in both Fahrenheit & Celsius
 - Timeouts and the option to specify them
 - Documentation on most of the methods